A Multimedia Compact Disc is a CD-ROM that has a storage space of 3.7GB on a single side.

 - line resolution up to 720 pixels

-An MMCD player is backward compatible with CD-ROM and audio CD.
+An MMCD player is backward compatible with CD-ROMs and audio CDs.

 Take a look at the video below to see how the MMCD player works.

-The SD Disc format was announced in January 1995, about a month after MMCD was introduced.
+The SD Disc format was announced in January 1995.
+That was about a month after MMCD was introduced.